Anti-symplectic involution and Floer cohomology: Applications

-\end{lem} Lemma \ref{pmainformula} is a particular case of \cite{fooobook} Theorem 3.8.9 (3.8.10.2).
-We also remark $\frak p_{1,0}(P) = P$. (\cite{fooobook} (3.8.10.1).) \begin{rem} In case $\beta =0$, where $\overline{\frak p}_{1,\beta} = \overline{\frak p}_{1,0}$ is the identity map, the second and the third term coincides.
-In that case we do not have both but have only one term. \end{rem} We remark that even in the case when $P$ is a singular cycle $\frak m_1(P)$ may not be zero.
+\end{rem} Lemma \ref{pmainformula} is a particular case of \cite{fooobook1} Theorem 3.8.9 (3.8.10.2).
+See Remark \ref{rem:signNN} for the sign.
+We also note that $\mathfrak p_{1,0}(P) = P$. (\cite{fooobook1} (3.8.10.1).)
+We remark that even in the case when $P$ is a singular cycle $\mathfrak m_1(P)$ may not be zero.
 In other words the identity map

 is {\it not} a chain map.
 We use the operator